Cat and Dog Teeth Cleaning in North Charleston, SC

 Our parents teach us good dental habits when we’re young, but our pets don’t always get that lesson.
-Many pet owners don’t realize how important oral hygiene is for their loved ones until they find out their pet has gum disease.
+Many pet owners don’t realize how important cat and dog teeth cleaning is for their loved ones until they find out their pet has gum disease.
 Gum disease, if left untreated, can lead to diseases of the heart, liver, kidneys, and lungs.
 According to the American Veterinary Dental College, most pets will have some form of gum disease by age three!
 Here in North Charleston, our veterinarians will be happy to discuss your pet’s dental needs and work with you to create a dental health plan to keep their mouth clean and healthy.

-At Charleston Heights Veterinary Clinic, there’s much more to pet dental care than teeth-brushing.
+At Charleston Heights Veterinary Clinic, there’s much more to pet dental care than teeth-cleaning.
 We perform a variety of services to improve and preserve your pet’s oral health, including:

 - Routine oral exams